FLAGSHIP GUIDE - CRITICAL RISK

 AI-Powered Detection

-Thai authorities now use automated algorithms to flag high-risk patterns:
+Thai authorities now use automated algorithms to flag high-risk patterns.
+According to Nation Thailand, the Intelligence Business Analytics System (IBAS) became fully operational in August 2025:

 The current enforcement wave is unprecedented in scale.
 As of December 2025, Thai authorities have prosecuted 857-875 cases with estimated damages of THB 15.1-15.3 billion (~$450-468 million USD).
 Over 46,918 companies have been flagged for investigation, with 26,830 targeted for inspection in 2025.
 Here are documented examples: